codexa/zentext/README.md

 Zentext
 ====

 Zentext is a messaging app that is created using open web technology.
-We welcome your contributions!